While strikes are delaying mail delivery, please consider giving online or by e-transfer. Thank you!

 Susan has extensive senior executive experience with over 30 years experience in the information technology, insurance, finance and software industries.
 Her diverse areas of focus include; sales, operations, professional services, business development and customer service.
 She also brings extensive coaching experience in Financial Services, Capital Markets and advancement of women.

 Susan’s career is built with a strong people and management foundation with 14 years experience at IBM.
 She has applied this to the fast paced world of two start-up organizations which culminated in the executive position of a North American Professional Services and Customer Care organization at a large software firm.
 In addition to her business interests, Susan is active in the not-for profit community.
-She has vast board experience in the areas of strategic planning, communications, governance, development, leadership and fund raising.
+She has vast board experience in the areas of strategic planning, communications, governance, development, leadership and fundraising.

-Amy Weber
+Amy Weber | Director

 Thanks to RE/MAX Hallmark,